-The ACMUI's recommendation for conformity between the corresponding FDA regulations and NRC rules regarding breakthrough testing of the generator's parent radionuclide is consistent, we feel, with the NRC's position in that regulating the radionuclidic purity of generator elutions is essential to protecting patients from prohibitively high radiation doses.
+The ACMUI's suggestion in future rulemaking for conformity between the corresponding FDA regulations and NRC rules regarding breakthrough testing of the generator's parent radionuclide is consistent, we feel, with the NRC's position in that regulating the radionuclidic purity of generator elutions is essential to protecting patients from prohibitively high radiation doses.
 This issue, therefore, is one of the radiation safety of radiopharmaceuticals, rather than regulation of radiopharmaceutical preparation.